-Panama is a country in Central America known for its beauty and biodiversity.
+It is a country in Central America known for its beauty and biodiversity.
 It is located on an isthmus that joins South and Central America.

+Apart from being an excellent and developed city, it has many national parks, scenic greenery, and water bodies.
 The Panama waterfalls are a group of different waterfalls in Panama, each having a peculiarity and beauty of its own.

-1) The Lost Water Falls Trail
+1. The Lost Water Falls Trail

 The lost waterfalls trail is a beautiful hiking trail that leads up to three of the most beautiful Panama waterfalls.

 Located in Bajo Mono, Bouquet, Panama– this hike takes you through the cloud forest in western Panama.
 The waterfall hike is moderate but can have some muddy or steep pathways through the trails.

 Trekking through luscious forests and quietly following one of the most exotic jungle trails in the world, you will catch a puff of wildflowers growing along the way.

 You will slip and stumble in the muddy paths, but there is more to your journey, as you will reach three captivating waterfalls.